Does Medicare Cover Levothyroxine?

-How Does Levothyroxine Work?
+What Does Levothyroxine Do?

 Levothyroxine is a synthetic version of the thyroid hormone T4.
 Your thyroid releases T4, an inactive hormone that your body then converts to its active form of T3.
 The synthetic version of T4 found in levothyroxine is identical to what your thyroid produces naturally.